shkang-kr/guidance-for-collaborative-unified-data-and-ai-development-on-aws/README.md

-# Guidance for a Unified Development Experience for AWS Data, Analytics, and Machine Learning with Amazon Amazon SageMaker Unified Studio
+# Guidance for Collaborative Unified Data and AI Development on AWS

 ## Table of Contents